-The federal government funds 75 percent of MCFU's operations, with the state responsible for the remaining 25 percent (sidebar).
+The federal government funds 75 percent of MCFU's operations, with the state responsible for the remaining 25 percent.
 The state share of MFCU funding was \$3.8 million in FY19.
 Since FY09, the state share of MFCU costs has been paid for by recoveries collected from a major, multi-state MFCU case.
-As a result, the state does not need to appropriate any general funds for MFCU's operations, essentially saving the state \$40 million in general funds over a period of 16 to 18 years.
+As a result, the state does not need to appropriate any general funds for MFCU's operations, essentially saving the state \$40 million in general funds over a period of 18 years.

 Several years ago, Virginia's MFCU led a major multi-state civil case against the Purdue Frederick Company, Inc., a pharmaceutical company.
-In 2007, Purdue was convicted of misleading the public about one of its prescription opioid drug's risk of addiction.
+In 2007, Purdue was convicted of misleading the public about its prescription opioid drug's risk of addiction.
 MFCU led the investigation, and the case was prosecuted by the U.S. attorney's office in western Virginia.
 For its role in the case, MFCU received \$40 million to fund its operations.
 The money supplanted general funds, and so essentially represents \$40 million in savings to the state.
-By the time it runs out, this money will have covered the cost of MFCU's operations for 16 to 18 years.
-MFCU began using the money in FY09, and both JLARC and OAG project that it will run out some time between FY25 and FY27.
+By the time it runs out, this money will have covered the cost of MFCU's operations for 18 years.
+MFCU began using the money in FY09, and both JLARC and OAG project that it will run out in FY27.

-The \$40 million MFCU received from the 2007 Purdue case came from additional penalty fines that were charged to the company, not from the restitution needed to make Medicaid whole for its losses, and so did not reduce the amount of money that was returned Medicaid.
-Virginia's Medicaid program received \$1.2 million in restitution from the case.
+In the 2007 case, Virginia's MFCU was able to negotiate for some of the recovered funds to be designated for its operations.
+These funds came from additional penalty fines that were charged to the company, not from the restitution needed to make Medicaid whole for its losses, and so did not reduce the amount of money that was returned Medicaid.
+Virginia's Medicaid program received \$1.2 million in restitution.
 Recovered funds from this case were also shared with other state and local agencies under terms set by the federal government (sidebar).